void

 decin.jpg

 Podmokly is mentioned by Feldkurat Katz when he wants to jump out of the cab because he thinks he is on a train.
-It occurs to him that he is in Podmokly instead of Budějovice.
+It occurs to him that he is on the way to Podmoklí instead of Budějovice.

 Background

-Podmokly is the name of four places in Czechia.
+Podmokly almost certainly refers to Podmokly, the name of four places in Czechia.
 Here the place in question has a railway station, so it is by near certainty Podmokly by Děčín.
+It was the last station before the German border and is indeed in the opposite direction of Budějovice.
 The German translation by Grete Reiner underpins this assumption by using the name Bodenbach.

 The town was until 1945 largely populated by German-speakers.
 Podmokly is now part of Děčín and the station has been renamed Děčín hlavní nádraží.
 It is the last stop before the German border and all trains from Prague to Berlin stop here.